SEPTA to add 10 commuter rail cars from Maryland to improve Regional Rail service

 Photo credit Mike Denardo / KYW Newsradio

-PHILADELPHIA (KYW Newsradio) — SEPTA expects to receive 10 coach cars from Maryland on Friday to add much-needed capacity on Regional Rail in the coming weeks.
+PHILADELPHIA (KYW Newsradio) — SEPTA expects to receive 10 coach cars from Maryland on Friday to add much-needed capacity on the Regional Rail in the coming weeks.

 The problems stemmed from the federally mandated Silverliner IV car inspections and repairs that needed to be done.
 Friday was supposed to be the deadline to install thermal units on all the cars, but SEPTA isn’t meeting it because of supply-chain issues, including difficulty obtaining wiring.
-About a third of the fleet still needs those units.
+About one-third of the fleet still needs those units.

 Featured Image Photo Credit: Mike Denardo / KYW Newsradio